Magic square: Euler's method

 This essentially re-creates the knight's move.
 All the letters will appear in both the diagonals, ensuring correct diagonal sum.
 Since there are n! permutations of the Greek letters by which we can create the first row of the Greek square, there are thus n!
 Greek squares that can be created by shifting the first row in one direction.
 Likewise, there are n! such Latin squares created by shifting the first row in the opposite direction.
 Since a Greek square can be combined with any Latin square with opposite row shifts, there are n! × n! such combinations.
 Lastly, since the Greek square can be created by shifting the rows either to the left or to the right, there are a total of 2 × n! × n! magic squares that can be formed by this method.
 For n = 5 and 7, since they are prime numbers, this method creates 28,800 and 50,803,200 pandiagonal magic squares.
 Dividing by 8 to neglect equivalent squares due to rotation and reflections, we obtain 3,600 and 6,350,400 equivalent squares.
 Further dividing by n2 to neglect equivalent panmagic squares due to cyclic shifting of rows or columns, we obtain 144 and 129,600 essentially different panmagic squares.
 For order 5 squares, these are the only panmagic square there are.
 The condition that the square's order not be divisible by 3 means that we cannot construct squares of orders 9, 15, 21, 27, and so on, by this method.

 In the example below, the square has been constructed such that 1 is at the center cell.
 In the finished square, the numbers can be continuously enumerated by the knight's move (two cells up, one cell right).
 When collision occurs, the break move is to move one cell up, one cell left.
 The resulting square is a pandiagonal magic square.
 This square also has a further diabolical property that any five cells in quincunx pattern formed by any odd sub-square, including wrap around, sum to the magic constant, 65.
 For e.g., 13+7+1+20+24, 23+1+9+15+17, 13+21+10+19+2 etc. Also the four corners of any 5×5 square and the central cell, as well as the middle cells of each side together with the central cell, including wrap around, give the magic sum: 13+10+19+22+1 and 20+24+12+8+1.
 Lastly the four rhomboids that form elongated crosses also give the magic sum: 23+1+9+24+8, 15+1+17+20+12, 14+1+18+13+19, 7+1+25+22+10.
+Such squares with 1 at the center cell are also called God's magic squares in Islamic amulet design, where the center cell is either left blank or filled with God's name.